 While Box modeling it is a good idea to frequently review the status of your model.
-You can click > Properties > Summary Info to find out a lot of information about your file.
+You can expand solution, expand Properties and select Summary Info to find out a lot of information about your file.
 You can also Show Statistics directly in the viewport.
-To launch statistics, in the viewport label, click [+] > xView and select Show Statistics.
-The total number of polygons, vertices, and Frames Per Second are displayed in the viewport, as shown in Figure 3-80, and are dependant on the options selected in the Viewport Configuration dialog box.
-Alternately, press <7> to toggle the statistics display in the viewport on and off.
+To launch statistics, in the viewport label, click [+], select xView, and select Show Statistics.
+The total number of polygons, vertices, and Frames Per Second are displayed in the viewport, as shown in Figure 3-83, and are dependant on the options selected in the Viewport Configuration dialog box.
+Alternatively, press <7> to toggle the statistics display in the viewport on and off.

-The statistics options can be controlled by selecting Views>Viewport Configuration and in the Statistics tab of the Viewport configuration dialog box, as shown in Figure 3-81.
-Alternately, in the viewport label, click [+] and select Configure Viewports to open the Viewport Configuration dialog box.
+The statistics options can be controlled by selecting Views> Viewport Configuration and in the Statistics tab of the Viewport configuration dialog box, as shown in Figure 3-84.
+Alternatively, in the viewport label, click [+] and select Configure Viewports to open the Viewport Configuration dialog box.
 In the Viewport Configuration dialog box, in the Statistics tab customize the display (e.g., Polygon Count, Triangle Count, Edge Count, Vertex Count, etc.).